 When we receive your booking we will send you a list of mandatory and suggested items in your Welcome Pack.
 An Australian Standards Approved cycling helmet is a legal requirement in all Australian states and territories we tour and must be worn whenever you ride your bike.
 It must also be in good condition as helmets do wear out.
 We strongly recommend cycling shoes, cycling shorts, and gloves for your comfort and protection.
 We will issue guests with safety equipment selected to help keep you safe (including a basic first-aid kit, UHF radio, hi-vis vest, and safety card), and ask that guests’ bikes be equipped with flashing lights.
 More information on safety gear can be found in our Safety Guidelines.

 Mulga Bicycle Tours are committed to all guests’ safety, and we ask that all guests carry some important items to help in case there is an emergency, to ensure guests are visible to other road users, and to comply with legislation.
-We’ve also adopted the best practices recommended by organisations such as the Amy Gillett Foundation and Be Safe Be Seen which are dedicated to cyclist safety.
+We’ve also adopted the best practices recommended by organisations such as the Amy Gillett Foundation which are dedicated to cyclist safety.